Tony Hawk's Pro Skater 3: Featured pro skaters and characters

+Development

+Shortly prior to release, Neversoft quickly amended some of the objectives in the Airport level due to sensitivity reasons in light of the September 11 attacks, where terrorist non-player characters were instead reskinned into pickpockets.
+Series producer Ralph D'Amato recalled: "When 9/11 happened, we were almost finished with Pro Skater 3.
+We had an airport level where the goal was to stop terrorists bombing the plane.
+We had to scramble and change it to stopping pickpockets".

 Reception

-Chester Barber reviewed the PlayStation 2 version of the game for Next Generation, rating it five stars out of five, and stated, "PS2's most impressive game to date.
-Not just perfectly balanced – THPS3 offers enough new elements to warrant the coveted fifth star reserved for revolutionary titles".
+Chester Barber of Next Generation gave five stars out of five for PlayStation 2 version, highly praising the gameplay, new tricks to perform, graphics and controls.

 By July 2006, the PlayStation 2 version of Tony Hawk's Pro Skater 3 had sold 2.1 million copies and earned $77 million in the United States.
 Next Generation ranked it as the 14th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in the country.
 Combined sales of Tony Hawk console games released in the 2000s reached 10.7 million units in the U.S. by July 2006.
 Its PlayStation 2 version also received a "Platinum" sales award from the British Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the country.